hennerw/ggSurvival/README.md

 ## faccetting

-Facceting is one of the most powerful and useful features of ggplot, it is a little tricky to use with survival data because of the processing that needs to be done outside.
+Faceting is one of the most powerful and useful features of ggplot, it is a little tricky to use with survival data because of the processing that needs to be done outside.
 The `survForm` function works splits along one factor, but what if we have two?

-For example, what if we wanted to plot each instatution seperatly?
+For example, what if we wanted to plot each institution separately?

 Using dplyr we can generate our step function table split on multiple factors.
-In this case, Instatution and Sex.
+In this case, Institution and Sex.

 ```r